Are You a Destructive Parent?

 Parenting is a hard gig; we all know and accept that.
 But sometime in the last few decades, we also started to accept the idea that parents will mess up their kids in ways that require a lifetime of therapy.
 It’s time to be the parenting generation that changes all that, and starts raising kids who don’t have to recover from their childhoods as adults.

-Raising an extreme child is enough to push most rational adults to the brink of insanity, without adding the idea of toxic parenting to the mix.
+Raising an extreme child is enough to push most rational adults to the brink of insanity, without adding the idea of counter-productive parenting to the mix.
 But even though it feels like we already have too much to manage, it’s essential that we model positive and appropriate behavior for our children.

 When we became parents, we didn’t receive an instruction manual or an explanation of what to expect with each kid.
 Every child, even within the same home, may need different things from different parents, and this can be difficult to navigate.